+Clarifications

 - If one (1) of the sets is not correct (e.g. evident execution of three turns) but the rotations and/or features have been performed, the traveling sequence will be called with one (1) level less (e.g. if it was a level 3, it will be called level 2).
-If two (2) of the sets are executed with clear three turns then the level will be no higher than level Base. - If the skater falls or there is any interruption or a loss of control with additional support (touch down by free leg/foot and/or hand/s) during the entry, the execution of the sequence or immediately after either set, the element is called for what has been done before the interruption or the fall.
-It will have a no level if the features of level base are not fulfilled. - If there are more than three (3) steps/turns between the sets, the level shall be reduced by one (1).

-- The rotations of the traveling should be fast and demonstrate ability to keep control of the body axis. - If the skater executes more revolutions than required by the maximum level of their category, the turns in excess will be considered in counting the three steps/turns they are allowed in between the two sets.
-1⁄2 a revolution in excess is accepted as an entry into each set to reach the position of the feature.
-In the second set, or the last set if the feature 1c is executed, 1⁄2 a revolution in excess is accepted as an exit from the element, if the excess is more than this, the level will be reduced by one (1) for each added turn. - Pushing with toe-stop or stopping during the three steps-turns allowed in between sets is not allowed and would result in the level being lowered by one (1). - Features should be performed correctly and for the entirety of the set to be considered and must be different to be counted towards the level. - Skaters can use the first half revolution to reach the position required by a feature; this half revolution will be counted on the total number of revolutions. - The features turns and connecting steps will be timed as part of the allowed time.
-All the features and turns done after the maximum time is reached will not be counted for the level. - If the skater executes more features from different groups than required for the maximum level of the category the level will be reduced by one (1).
-For Example: the skaters can present more than one feature from the same group as it will not be considered for the level.
-For example: Level 2, the skater can perform two features from group 1 and one feature from group 2.
+If two (2) of the sets are executed with clear three turns then the level will be no higher than level Base. - If the skater falls or there is any interruption or loss of control with addional support (touch down by the free leg/foot and/or hand/s) that completely stops the element (i.e. the skater is not able to continue with the element) the traveling is called for what has been done before the fall or interruption. - If there is an interruption or a loss of control momentarily and the skater is able to continue the element, the technical panel can consider what was completed before the interruption if two revolutions minimum have been completed and continue to consider what the skater completes after the interruption. - i.e. If the skater touches down momentarily after two revolutions in the first set and then continues to complete a second or third set in the element, the technical panel will consider the first set of two revolutions and what was completed after the interruption in the subsequent sets. - The rotations of the traveling should be fast and demonstrate ability to keep control of the body axis. - Pushing with toe-stop or stopping before the traveling starts or during the steps-turns in between sets is not allowed and would result in the level being lowered by one (1). - Features should be performed correctly and for the entirety of the set to be considered and must be different to be counted towards the level. - Skaters can use the first half revolution to reach the position required by a feature. - A jump used as a difficult entry will count toward the number of allowed jumps in the program. - There is no maximum to the number of revolutions performed, however the features, turns and connecting steps will be timed as part of the allowed time.
+All the features and turns done after the maximum time is reached will not be counted for the level.

+• There is no maximum to the number of features performed, however in the case of the Extra Feature only one will be considered with the bonus.
+This will the most difficult of the confirmed extra features performed.